metasfresh/metasfresh/README.md

 __QRCode__

-Class based component (`components/app`).
+Class based component (`components/app/`).
 The QRCode components allows to read QR Codes via webcam.

+__Dropzone__

+Class based component (`components/`).
+The DropzoneWrapper allows the user to drag&drop files onto the UI.
+These files are then uploaded to metasfresh backend.

 __DocList__
   - Container